manell0/MileStone-2-emoji-memory/README.md

 - ### Start Page (index.html):
   - Link on top of the start page to info **Info About The Game** (Modal).
     - Here you can see information about the game.
-You can also see your best result (if you previously played in the same browser, using localStoraget o save values) as well as links to the game and back to the home page.
+You can also see your best result (if you previously played in the same browser, using local storage o save values) as well as links to the game and back to the home page.
-  - At the top in the center of the page you have a fancy image / logo.
+  - At the top in the center of the page you have a fancy image/logo.
     - The image is clickable and you get to the info page (Modal).
     - Link at the bottom of the start page to the game **Start Memory Game**.
     - Start the memory game immediately.
 - ### Game Page (game.html):
   - At the top left is the timer clock with seconds and tenths.
-  - In the middle of the game page we find three icons / buttons:
+  - In the middle of the game page we find three icons/buttons:
-    - The first button is the pause / start button:
+    - The first button is the pause/start button:
       - Are used if you want to pause the game during the current game.
     - The second button is the restart button:
       - Are used to restart the game.
-    - The third button is the mute or unmute button:
+    - The third button is mute or unmute button:
       - Are used to mute or unmute in the game.
   - At the top right is an exit button that closes the game and redirects the user to the home page (index.html).
   - In the middle of the page is the playing surface where the game itself is played

 The Modal that appears when you finish the game shows the round's number of clicks and the time it took to complete the game.
 Also, the record the user has (if there is a previous record).
-At the bottom of the Modal we find two links that goes to **Play Again** and **Back To Main**
+At the bottom of the Modal we find two links that go to **Play Again** and **Back To Main**

 - ### 404 page (404.html):
-  - 404 looks similar to the start page with the difference that it is a shocked emoji as the center image instead of a happy emoji as it is on the start page.
+  - 404 looks similar to the start page with the difference that it is a shocking emoji as the center image instead of a happy emoji as it is on the start page.
 When you click on the image or text, you get to the start page.

 ## Features to Implement in the future

 - [x] Make sure that the best result of a game can be saved and stored.

-**High Score are finish and ready!** 👍
+**High Score is finish and ready!** 👍

 - #### Reason for not featuring in this release
   - ~~Time and skill...~~